matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 As soon as we can agree on a definition of obsolete state, we believe this proposal can be implemented.

+We will want to adapt existing and proposed behaviour to mark obsolete events as such.
+(Examples: leave events, stopping live location sharing, ending a video call.)
+However, this does not need to be done at the same time as implementing the behaviour of not sending obsolete state to clients: we can create the behaviour first and gradually adapt events to fit with it later.

+TODO: look up MSC and spec references for above.

 ## Sub-proposal 2: Invite users to an upgraded room

 Currently, when an invite-only room is upgraded, all the users must be